 The Effect of a Domestic Violence Restraining Order on Custody Case

+Can I see my children if I have a restraining order?
 California Family Code §3044 requires that a California Family Court evoke the presumption that giving custody to a perpetrator of domestic violence is detrimental to the child.

+How does a restraining order affect custody?
 Your child custody matter will be considered as domestic violence case if, within the past 5 years, one parent was convicted of domestic violence against the other parent or a court has decided that one parent committed domestic violence against the other parent, their children, or any siblings of the child.
 And, there are special rules which the judge must follow in awarding custody should a court decided that one parent committed domestic violence in the past five years against the other parent, their children or siblings of that child.

 If the Court makes such a finding there is a rebuttable presumption that the party who perpetuated the domestic violence should not have sole or joint custody of the parties’ children.
 This legal presumption can be overcome and custody may be awarded to the parent who committed the domestic violence if:

 - It is in the best interests of the child.